armytag/langs/astrolang/grammar/nouns.md

 There are four demonstratives in Astrolang: the proximal *ʃop*, the distal *ʃuw*, the further (yon) *ʃut*, and the vocative *háá*.

+- Vocative evolves into article and pushes out proximal

 | Protolang | Root  | Adjective | SG Pron. | PL Pron.  | Adverb |
 | ---       | ---   | ---       | ---      | ---       | ---    |
 | proximal  | -pa   | ʃupa      | wipa     | micʼupa   | pupa   |